railken/eloquent-mapper/README.md

 <h1 align="left">Eloquent Mapper</h1>

-<h2 align="left">When relations, joins and filter become funny</h2>

 [![Build Status](https://travis-ci.org/railken/eloquent-mapper.svg?branch=master)](https://travis-ci.org/railken/eloquent-mapper)

-This library will stop you from wasting your time with boring joins and filter, how?
+This library will stop you from wasting your time with boring relations, joins and filter, how?

-Given for e.g. two models `Office` and `Employee` it transform a string like this `"employees.name ct 'Mario Rossi' or employees.name ct 'Giacomo'"` into a sql query like this
+Given for e.g. two models `Office` and `Employee`, you can transform a string like this `"employees.name ct 'Mario Rossi' or employees.name ct 'Giacomo'"` into a sql query like this

 ```sql
 select offices.*